NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 Used with Git.
 Expects `url` to a Git repo, `rev`, and `hash`. `rev` in this case can be full the git commit id (SHA1 hash) or a tag name like `refs/tags/v1.0`.

+If you want to fetch a tag you should pass the `tag` parameter instead of `rev` which has the same effect as setting `rev = "refs/tags"/${version}"`.
+This is safer than just setting `rev = version` w.r.t. possible branch and tag name conflicts.

 Additionally, the following optional arguments can be given:

 *`fetchSubmodules`* (Boolean)